-The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and to maintain an optimal capital structure to reduce the cost of capital.
-In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.
-The Company monitors capital on the basis of the debt to asset ratio.
+The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and to maintain an optimal capital structure to reduce the cost of capital.
+In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.
+The Group monitors capital on the basis of the debt to asset ratio.
 This ratio is calculated as total debt divided by total assets.

-The Company's strategy in 2024 was consistent with the 2023 strategy.
-As of December 31, 2024 and 2023, for the debt to asset ratios, please refer to parent company only balance sheets.
+The Group's strategy in 2024 was consistent with 2023.
+As of December 31, 2024 and 2023, the debt to asset ratios were provided in consolidated balance sheets.